Goswin of Bossut: Writings

 Goswin's style in the Song of the Conquest is much more complex than in the Lives.
 This can be partially explained by the preferences of Abbot William.
 In the Life of Ida, Goswin writes of "an order from my abbot, obliging me to set out the Life in a fairly simple style."
 One characteristic shared by all five of Goswin's extant works is his avoidance of personal names.
-He explains hismelf in the Life of Ida:If any should ask why, both here and elsewhere, the names of persons included in our narrative are kept under seal of silence, let them know this has been done deliberately.
+He explains himself in the Life of Ida:If any should ask why, both here and elsewhere, the names of persons included in our narrative are kept under seal of silence, let them know this has been done deliberately.
 For if the names were widely published in the ears of many, the persons, if still alive, might either be put to shame by the vituperation of their evil, or else unsuitably uplifted by the praises of their good..

 Goswin may also have authored a lost biography of Abbot William, the Vita Wilhelmi Brusseli abbatis.
 He may also be responsible for an anonymous poem On the Conquest of Santarém (Latin De expugnatione Scalabis), which appears immediately preceding the Song of the Conquest in the manuscript.
+Georg Waitz suggested that the Gesta crucigerorum Rhenanorum, which covers the crusade down to 1219, was written by Goswin.